darkreactions/DRP/README.md

 The following setup methods are suitable for use with Ubuntu 16.04.

-### On a Physical Machine

-The fastest method is probably to use the install script provided (named install in the root directory of this repository).

 ### On a Virtual Machine

 This software supports development using [https://www.vagrantup.com](Vagrant), and has a Vagrantfile included in the root directory.